Barroqueiro/Cybersecurity-Actions/BP/README.md

 ## Job description
 - Install [prospector](https://prospector.landscape.io/en/master/)
 - Install [radon](https://radon.readthedocs.io/en/latest/)
-- For all files changed, that end in .py, run both prospector and radon against them
+- For all files to be analysed, that end in .py, run both prospector and radon against them
-- If there are reports generated, upload them to GitHub using the [artifacts](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts) feature
+- Move the reports to be upload to github

 ## Auxiliary scripts